ustagil/ustagil-monorepo-new/NOTES.md

 BACKLOG
------ implement bcrypt for password hashing
------ implement authn register
+----- implement http response body validation and striping unnecessary-private values
 ----- implement an example of saga that has chorography with multiple microservice boundries
 ------- failure tolerant system
 ------- pending state